MicrosoftDocs/azure-devops-docs/docs/build-release/archive/apps/aspnet/aspnet-4-ci-cd-azure-automatic.md

-This tutorial shows how to configure a continuous delivery (CD) workflow for [Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/app-service-changes-existing-services/) by using Visual Studio Team Services.
+This tutorial shows how to configure a continuous delivery (CD) workflow for [Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/app-service-changes-existing-services/) by using VSTS.
 CD is a great option for projects that require multiple and frequent contributions to be integrated.

 CD in VSTS simplifies setting up a robust